 Skip to content

-This guide explains how to migrate your Zarf deployment from the data injections feature to OCI image-based data delivery methods.
-Data injections are deprecated in the current Zarf schema version and will be fully removed in the next schema version.
-There are several reasons behind this:
+This guide explains how to migrate your Zarf deployment from the Data Injections feature to OCI image-based data delivery methods.
+Data injections are deprecated in the current ZarfPackageConfig schema and will be fully removed in the next API version of the schema.
+Existing ZarfPackageConfig files with Data Injections will remain valid after the next API version, v1beta1, is introduced.
+However, Data Injections will not be part of the v1beta1 schema.

-• Poor User Experience: Many users have struggled to figure out how to adopt data injections.
+• Poor User Experience: Many users have struggled to figure out how to adopt Data Injections.

 • Better alternatives: OCI images provide a Kubernetes native solution for data delivery, and neatly fit into the Zarf delivery paradigm.